At minimum, we recommend storing all BitLocker recovery keys in the appropriate directory based on device join type:

 - Change the Choose how BitLocker-protected operating system drives can be recovered setting to Enabled.
 This will open up additional options.

 - Change the Do not enable BitLocker until recovery information is stored toggle to AD DS for operating system drives to True.
+Set to True to prevent encryption from starting until recovery keys are successfully backed up.
+This is a critical protection step that prevents unrecoverable devices.

-- Change the Save BitLocker recovery information to AD DS for operating system drives toggle to True.
+Change the Save BitLocker recovery information to AD DS for operating system drives toggle to True.

 - Feel free to configure any additional settings as needed and click Next.